MPA Mission Statement

 Students are required to complete 39 semester hours of coursework.
-The 39 hours is subdivided as follows: 18 hours of public policy and administration core courses, 3 hours of quantitative methods, 6 hours of public policy and administration electives, and 9 hours of specialization electives if a 3 hour internship is completed and 12 hours of specialization electives if an internship is not completed.
-An internship is strongly recommended for all pre-service students.
-In addition to the 39 hours of coursework, students are required to complete a written comprehensive exam.
+The 39 hours is subdivided as follows: 21 hours of public policy and administration core courses, 6 hours of public policy and administration electives, and 9 hours of general electives if a 3 hour internship is completed and 12 hours of general electives if an internship is not completed.
+An internship is required for all pre-service students.
+In addition to the 39 hours of coursework, students must pass a Portfolio Project.

-Beyond the quantitative methods requirement (PSC 522), students are required to take each of the courses from the following lists:
+Students are required to take each of the courses from the following lists.

 Students must take at least two electives from the following Public Policy and Administration courses:

-Students are required to take 9 to 12 hours of specialization electives, depending on whether one completes a 3-hour internship.
+Students are required to take 9 to 12 hours of general electives, depending on whether one completes a 3-hour internship.
 Electives can be taken in the Department of Political Science or any other department offering a course relevant to public administration.
-Students are encouraged to enroll in elective courses within a concentration or to enroll in a broad cross section of courses that will enhance their generalist skills.
+Students are encouraged to enroll in elective courses within a broad cross section of courses that will enhance their skills.
 Although a list of approved electives is provided below, students interested in taking courses not on this list may do so with approval of the MPA director.

 Internships: An Overview

-After completing 18 hours in the program, students may receive 3 hours of course credit for working in a public agency/nonprofit organization and completing an academic exercise relevant to the work.
-Students may receive 3 hours of credit for a minimum of 200 hours of work.
-We strongly encourage students to complete an internship if they have never worked in a public agency.
+After completing 18 hours in the program, students may receive 3 hours of course credit for working in an agency/nonprofit organization and completing an academic exercise relevant to the work.
+Students may receive 3 hours of credit for a minimum of 300 hours of work.
+We require students to complete an internship if they have never worked in a public agency.

 Applications for admission are available online at the Graduate School’s website and should be returned online.
 Applications should be completed no later than the first week of July for Fall semester registration and no later than the third week of November for Spring semester registration.
 Click here to apply now!